jspowerx/jspowerx.github.io/develop/README.md

 };
 ```

 4) That's all.
-Publish your code and `Add Package in Code Friend macOS App`.
+Publish your code and `Add Package in JSPower macOS App`.

 ### More Detail

 1. Each menu's JavaScript is run under separated context.
 2. `entry.js` describes all the JavaScript files and the run order the menu includes.
-3. Menu id can include a `dot` for supply 2 or more menu items in one menu directory. e.g. [See the Jump Menu Id](https://github.com/qvcodefriend/qvcodefriend.github.io/blob/master/packages/dlc/manifest.json)
+3. Menu id can include a `dot` for supply 2 or more menu items in one menu directory. e.g. [See the Jump Menu Id](https://github.com/jspowerx/jspowerx.github.io/blob/master/packages/dlc/manifest.json)

 ### Open Source Packages

-The `builtin` and `DLC Pack 1` is opensource under [Here](https://github.com/qvcodefriend/qvcodefriend.github.io/tree/master/packages)
+The `builtin` and `DLC Pack 1` is opensource under [Here](https://github.com/jspowerx/jspowerx.github.io/tree/master/packages)

 ### API Document